• Skip to primary navigation

 A wonderful array of spices found at the New Seasons bulk section.

-Finally, keeping with American tradition, I’ve piled these Kofta Lamb Burgers high on top of a fresh kaiser roll with lettuce, tomato, onion and a healthy drizzle of Yogurt Sumac Sauce.
+Finally, keeping with American tradition, I've piled these Kofta Lamb Burgers high on top of a fresh kaiser roll with lettuce, tomato, onion and a good drizzle of Yogurt Sumac Sauce.
 Or offer some Creamy Hummus for a dairy free option.
 Pair with this hearty Mediterranean Rice Salad for a complete meal.

 I hope you enjoy this recipe and test it out at your next backyard BBQ.
 Elevating your burger to create something unique and special.
 As always, I love seeing your creations, tag me on Instagram or Facebook!!
 Don’t forget to Pin the recipe!